thanos-io/thanos/docs/proposals/202101_endpoint_discovery.md

 Currently, in Thanos Query, the discovery of rules APIs happens via Store API's Info method.
 This makes it harder if we ever want to not have a coupling to the Store API (which is already planned for [scalable ruler proposal](https://github.com/thanos-io/thanos/blob/master/docs/proposals/202005_scalable-rule-storage.md)).

 We also require passing two different flags to the Thanos Query component `--store=<address>` and `--rule=<address>`.
 If users use both flags, the Query component performs DNS discovery on often the same address multiple times, this can cause occasional DNS issues as this resolving happens so frequently.
 This is especially confusing when one works and the other doesn't.

-Adding new APIs in the future alike.
+Adding new APIs in the future would exacerbate this issue with DNS requests.

 ### Goals